ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 <!-- TODO Make both examples above actually work! -->

-#### Inheriting contextual entities from a Profile Crate
+#### Shared contextual entities from a Profile Crate

 If an RO-Crate declares conformance to a given profile crate with `conformsTo` on its root data entity, contextual entities declared in the corresponding Profile Crate do _not_ need to be repeated in the conforming crate.

 For instance, if a Profile Crate adds a `DefinedTerm` entity according to the [ad-hoc definitions](appendix/jsonld.html#adding-new-or-ad-hoc-vocabulary-terms), the term MAY be referenced in the conforming crate without making a contextual entity there.
 For archival purposes it MAY however still be preferrable to copy such entities across to each conforming crate.

-It is RECOMMENDED that `@id` of such inheritable entities are absolute URIs on both sides to avoid resolving relative paths, and that the profile's recommended [JSON-LD Context](#json-ld-context) used by conforming crates SHOULD have a mapping to the URIs, see section [Extending RO-Crate](appendix/jsonld.md#extending-ro-crate).
+It is RECOMMENDED that `@id` of such shared entities are absolute URIs on both sides to avoid resolving relative paths, and that the profile's recommended [JSON-LD Context](#json-ld-context) used by conforming crates SHOULD have a mapping to the URIs, see section [Extending RO-Crate](appendix/jsonld.md#extending-ro-crate).

 ### What is included in the Profile Crate?